febert/classifier_control/README.md

-Uses the dev_frederik branch of the private_visual_foresight repository as the runtime
+Uses the dev_frederik branch of git@github.com:rail-berkeley/private_visual_foresight.git repository as the runtime

+Use the master branch of git@github.com:rail-berkeley/RoboNet-private.git